JesusP2/anime-site/apps/web/README.md

 - cloudflare respects cache headers set in the page but you need to create a rule for it.
 - setting cache headers in a page or layout will apply to all pages in that layout.

+filters button should be at the left work more dark mode remove background on animated icons anime cards have too much info - redesign